monome/docs/norns/engine-study-3.md

 }).add;
 ```

-In this study, we'll showcase a slightly different but totally synonymous argument formatting, using `.kr` (signifying a continuous control rate signal):
+In *this* study, we'll showcase a slightly different but totally-synonymous argument formatting, using `.kr` (signifying a continuous control rate signal):

 ```js
 SynthDef("source", {